t1agob/dapr-cafe/README.md

 ![high-level-architecture](/img/architecture%20diagram.png)

 The order management service also leverages a secret store component that contains secrets to be used at runtime.
-This component allows developers to abstract the platform where they are storing their secrets in (e.g Azure Key Vault, DAPR local secret store, ...).
+This component allows developers to abstract the platform where they are storing their secrets in (e.g Azure Key Vault, Dapr local secret store, ...).

 Now that you understand how we built the demo, give it a go!